-Nearly 3 out of 4 of the women surveyed said that name calling or put-downs on a regular basis constituted domestic violence and 44% suggested that even occasional harsh words counted as domestic violence.
+Nearly 3 out of 4 of the women surveyed said that name calling or put-downs on a regular basis constituted domestic violence, and 44% suggested that even occasional harsh words counted as domestic violence.

-1 in 3 women insisted on something akin to a strict liability standard for the perpetrator, saying that put-downs and criticisms that did not hurt the other person’s feelings nonetheless should be considered domestic violence, a sentiment echoed by many women in the focus groups.
+1 in 3 women insisted on something akin to a strict liability standard for the perpetrator, saying that put-downs and criticisms that did not hurt the other person’s feelings but, nonetheless, should be considered domestic violence, a sentiment echoed by many women in the focus groups.
 To these women, verbal battery is a gateway to physical harm and should not be dismissed.

 3 out of 4 women surveyed agreed that repeated threats to bring harm fit the definition of domestic violence.

 (The Office on Violence Against Women poll and focus groups, 2006)